 Successful candidates from all over the world are conferred the title "Fellow of the European Board of Neurology (FEBN)"

 The exam is unified based on European Training Requirements in Neurology and EAN Guidelines.
 It consists of a step 1 written part testing (handling) knowledge, and a step 2 oral part testing other competencies from the CanMEDS roles.

 The exam was held in 2009 for the very first time and since then 850 candidates passed the exam.

 The European Board Examination in Neurology is a joint assignment of both EAN and UEMS SN/EBN via the Joint Education Board (JEB).
 Since establishing the JEB, cooperation in this regard is conducted via the board and has a designed framework.

-The EBN Exam exists of two partial exams (written and oral) and both will be held ONLINE only for the first time.
+The EBN Exam exists of two partial exams (written and oral) and both will be held ONLINE only.

 Please find more information about the EBN Exam and the Application Process on the Website of UEMS-SN: UEMS Section of Neurology - European Board Examination (uems-neuroboard.org)

 EAN RRFS, Full and Corresponding members, who participate in the exam, receive 20% discount on their congress registration.

 All other exam participants and examiners receive a 10% discount off their congress registration fee.

 In order to effectively organise the continually thriving exam, the Examination Committee has been established.
 This committee is a working group of the Joint Education Board that will coordinate and conduct all activities concerning the exam, from collecting and supervising questions to management of the examination on-site.
 The nomination is for at least two years.